 Topic: Partially Hydrogenated Oils

-NCA is working with our members in the confectionery industry to understand the impact of this proposal and plans to submit comments to FDA.
+NCA is working with our members in the confectionery industry to understand the impact of this proposal and has submitted comments to FDA.
 Read the Federal Register Notice.